 However, many taxpayers earn income from the sale or disposition of assets that are not related to a particular business.
-Nonetheless, they will have expenses in either acquiring the asset or disposing of the asset, such as sales commissions, sales taxes, and marketing costs.
+Nonetheless, they will have expenses in either acquiring or disposing the asset, such as sales commissions, sales taxes, and marketing costs.
 Businesses will also have certain expenses related to particular assets.
-Tax law permits taxpayers to deduct these expenses indirectly, by adding the expenses to the tax basis (aka adjusted basis) of the asset, which is subtracted from the value received in the disposition of the asset to compute net taxable income.
+Tax law permits taxpayers to deduct these expenses indirectly, by adding the expenses to the tax basis of the asset, which is subtracted from the value received in the disposition of the asset to compute net taxable income.
 This negates the need to fill out a complex tax form to calculate a taxable gain or deductible loss, as a business must do to figure its income or loss.
 The tax basis obviously includes the purchase price of the asset, which is usually the major portion of the tax basis.
 Because the tax basis is adjusted by capital improvements, depreciation, and acquisition and selling costs, tax basis is often called the adjusted basis, because the tax basis may change during ownership.

 The tax basis of any asset may be determined by: